Roltechreal/DSA-Project/README.md

 From the bar chart analysis shown above, Male employees are distributed more than the female.
 Male are 465 while female are 441.

-###Rating Based on Department : male are distributed more than the female.
+### Rating Based on Department : male are distributed more than the female.
 Male are 465 while females are 441 as shown below.

 ![based on department](https://github.com/user-attachments/assets/d2e3f89a-cd66-460d-90a8-df7348b4f46e)

-###Rating based on gender : the female are rated higher than then mmale, females are rated 15 while males are rated 14 as shown below
+### Rating based on gender : the female are rated higher than then mmale, females are rated 15 while males are rated 14 as shown below

 ![based on gender main](https://github.com/user-attachments/assets/345177f1-cb2c-447f-aff4-38fac3edc67f)

-##Gender Pay Gap for the pay Gap, the male has the Total of $35M, While the female has $32M as shown below.
+## Gender Pay Gap for the pay Gap, the male has the Total of $35M, While the female has $32M as shown below.
 ![Gender pay Gap](https://github.com/user-attachments/assets/b3915fb2-bc65-45a1-ad08-213d8cec55f9)

-###Gender pay gap by region: From the piechart below We saw the pay distribtution based on the different regions:
+### Gender pay gap by region: From the piechart below We saw the pay distribtution based on the different regions:

 ![gender pay gap by region](https://github.com/user-attachments/assets/e4525410-0988-4052-871a-c3a12428a32e)

 Below are the distribtion of the pay (Salary) by Region:
-####Kaduna: in this region, the male has $11,929,130 (17.11%)
+### #Kaduna: in this region, the male has $11,929,130 (17.11%)
  while the female has $13,622,690 (19.54%)
 From our Analysis, we have seen that in this region, the females earn more than the males.

-####Abuja: in this region, the male has $11,131,420 (15.97%)
+#### Abuja: in this region, the male has $11,131,420 (15.97%)
  while the female has $11,646,0640 (16.7%)
- In this region, females earn higher than the males
+ In this region, females earn higher than the males.

-####Lagos: in this region, the male has $9508400 (13.64%)
+#### Lagos: in this region, the male has $9508400 (13.64%)
  while the female has $8751290 (12.55%)
 From our Analysis, we have seen that in this region, the males earn more than the females.